 - Develop and exercise an Incident Response Plan

-In our online DFARS Cybersecurity online education we’ll explore more in depth each of these four things your organization must do:
+In our online DFARS online workshop, we’ll explore more in depth each of these four things your organization must do:

 For now, it’s important for you to understand the DFARS exists, that DoD contractors must abide by it, and that it calls out a set of safeguards that contractors must build into their system.
 Those safeguards are listed in the 800-171 document from NIST.

-To determine if your organization processes CUI, and whether or not every DoD contractor needs to comply to the DFARS Cybersecurity Requirements enroll in our DFARS Cybersecurity 101 online class to make sure you receive each lesson’s material.
+To determine if your organization processes CUI, and whether or not every DoD contractor needs to comply to the DFARS Cybersecurity Requirements, we encourage you to enroll in our DFARS/NIST 800-171/CMMC workshop.